 1. Requires Database Literacy You need to understand schemas, indexes, query optimization, and migrations.
 A junior engineer who's never designed a database can damage performance or data integrity if not careful.
 Firebase abstracts this away; Supabase gives you full power, which is dangerous without discipline.

 3. Pricing Model Supabase charges by compute and storage, not per operation.
 Cheaper at scale, but you pay predictably from day one.
-For a startup with 100 users and minimal queries, Firebase might be cheaper; for 100K users with complex analytics, Supabase wins dramatically.
+For a startup with 100 users and minimal queries, Firebase might be cheaper; for 100K users with complex reporting, Supabase wins dramatically.

 4. Smaller Ecosystem Firebase has more off-the-shelf tools and community SDKs.
 Supabase is younger and smaller, so you might build more custom integrations.